-Despite the fact that all IVF laboratories have some level of systems in place to safeguard against an event just like this, a major malfunction apparently occurred that potentially affected thousands of frozen embryos and frozen eggs.
-These are obviously tragic events, and we want to convey our heartfelt sympathy to the patients, as well as the physicians and staff at both fertility centers.
+Despite the fact that all IVF laboratories have some level of systems in place for IVF storage safety, a major malfunction apparently occurred that potentially affected thousands of frozen embryos and eggs.
+These are obviously tragic events.
+We want to convey our heartfelt sympathy to the patients, as well as the physicians and staff at both fertility centers.

 We all understand the responsibility of safeguarding our patients’ genetic material, and an event like this is devastating to everyone involved.
 Although the specific events surrounding these tragedies are still unknown, there are several things that we do know.
-We all know that, in the forty years since the birth of the first IVF baby, physicians and IVF laboratory personnel have been devoted to developing systems that both anticipate and prevent a tragedy such as this.
+We all know that physicians and IVF laboratory personnel have developed systems that both anticipate and prevent a tragedy such as this.
 As a result, despite performing over 150,000 IVF cycles in over 500 IVF laboratories in the US every year, events such as these are extremely rare.

 There are many reasons for this, including fact that physicians and IVF laboratory personnel from around the world work together to share best practices for laboratory safety and security.
 We also work closely with industry to design better storage tanks and early detection systems that can immediately alert us to any potential problem.
 Each of our laboratories is certified and licensed by federal and state agencies that regularly review our policies and procedures.
-As part of this process, IVF laboratories are subjected to regular as well as surprise inspections by CAP, CLIA, and the FDA.
+As part of this process, IVF laboratories undergo regular and surprise inspections by CAP, CLIA, and the FDA.

-Regardless, events like these understandably cause concern for our patients.
+Regardless, events like these understandably cause concern for our patients about IVF storage safety.
 For this reason, we would like to take the time to describe the specific safeguards that we have in place to prevent – as much as humanly possible – anything like this from happening at TFC.

 First of all, it is important to understand how frozen embryos are stored.
-Rather than storing them in freezers that require electricity and are subject to a variety of potential mechanical issues, power outages, and/or unanticipated defrost cycles, frozen embryos are stored in large insulated tanks.
+Rather than storing them in freezers that require electricity, frozen embryos are in large insulated tanks.
 These tanks have an outer layer of stainless steel that surrounds many layers of thick insulation.
 This insulation is necessary, as liquid nitrogen has a temperature of -321O Fahrenheit.
-At this temperature, cellular metabolism ceases, which explains why embryos, eggs and sperm can be successfully frozen for many years and can still function normally after they are thawed.
+At this temperature, cellular metabolism ceases.
+This explains why embryos, eggs and sperm can be successfully frozen for many years and can still function normally after they are thawed.

 While we do store genetic material onsite for TFC patients who are currently undergoing an IUI, IVF, or FET cycle, we encourage all other patients to allow us to send their specimens to Ovation Fertility’s long-term storage site.
 Ovation has built a secured site specifically for long term storage, equipped with state of the art onsite and 24-hour video monitoring.
-The site is staffed by experienced personnel dedicated to ensuring the safety and security of your genetic material.
+The site has experienced personnel who ensure the safety and security of your genetic material.

 Again, while we are all awaiting more information from Cleveland and San Francisco, we want you to be able to rest assured that we have rigorous policies and procedures in place to guard against any such eventuality occurring here.
-Having said that, we can assure you that we will thoroughly review information as it is released from Cleveland and San Francisco to ensure that we can improve our procedures if necessary.
-We remain confident that the safeguards that exist, both at TFC and Ovation, are well designed to minimize any risk to your genetic material.
-We encourage you to contact us if you have any additional questions.
+Having said that, we can assure you that we will thoroughly review information from Cleveland and San Francisco to ensure that we can improve our procedures if necessary.
+We remain confident that the safeguards that exist, both at TFC and Ovation, will minimize any risk to your genetic material.
+We encourage you to contact us if you have any additional questions about IVF storage safety.